Standing-Storm/MindOverMatter/README.md

 This mod adds (currently) seven separate psionic power paths to Cataclysm, including:

 1) Biokinesis - Control of the body.
 Biokinetics can become stronger and faster than an ordinary human, and even change their form in limited ways.
 2) Clairsentience - Extending the senses beyond the body.
-Clairsentients can see in the dark and through walls, and eventually gain a bird's eye view of their surroundings.
+Clairsentients can see in the dark and through walls, and eventually gain a bird's eye view of their surroundings, as well as perform in combat by anticipating their enemies' movements.
 3) Pyrokinesis - Manipulating fire and heat.
 Pyrokinetics can start fires and protect themselves from heat, and even cover their whole body in raging flames to discourage attack
 4) Telekinesis - Moving objects at a distance.
 Telekinetics can pull objects to them and hurl their enemies away, and even collapse buildings or shield themselves with a barrier of telekinetic force.
 5) Telepathy - Control of the mind.
 Telepaths can become more persuasive and shield their presence from their enemies, and a powerful one can seize control of their enemies' minds.